Siemens-Healthineers/K2s/docs/op-manual/gitops-addon-delivery.md

 1. The addon's `addon.manifest.yaml`, scripts, manifests, and config files are written to the `addons/` directory
 2. The Go CLI discovers the addon via `addon.manifest.yaml` and creates Cobra commands dynamically
 3. `k2s addons ls` lists the synced addon
-4. `k2s addons enable <addon>` runs the addon's `Enable.ps1` script, which applies K8s manifests and pulls container images from the registry as needed
+4. `k2s addons enable <ADDON_NAME>` runs the addon's `Enable.ps1` script, which applies K8s manifests and pulls container images from the registry as needed

 ## Customization